7 Key Reasons Online Course Creators Fail

 You’ve probably heard that the market for online courses is booming.
-That the global market for e-learning is projected to grow to more than US $240 billion by 2023, And, it seems like with a market that big, it would be relatively easy to build a thriving online course business.
+That the global market for e-learning will reach USD 390.6 billion by 2026, And, it seems like with a market that big, it would be relatively easy to succeed at selling online courses.

 The truth, of course, is that the online course business is like most other businesses.
 Most start-ups fail – and that includes most online course creators aiming to sell their courses.

 In my experience, there are 7 key reasons that aspiring online course sellers fail:

 This one is probably obvious, but it still needs to be included in this list.
 Creating and selling online courses either is a priority or it isn’t.
 There’s no getting around the fact that creating content or organizing any content you already have takes time and effort.